 - For a clear glaze, strain the sauce through a fine mesh strainer, pressing on the solids with the back of a spoon to extract as much liquid as possible.

-Store any extra sauce in the refrigerator for up to two weeks.
+Note: Store any extra sauce in the refrigerator for up to two weeks.
 To save it for longer, you can freeze portions of it to thaw and use later.

 Use it as a dipping sauce for meatballs or cocktail sausages for a crowd-pleasing appetizer.
-It's also great for wraps and sandwiches, or as a spicy element of a grilled cheese sandwich or panini.
+It's also great for wraps and sandwiches, or as a spicy element for a grilled cheese sandwich or panini.